-a.
-Describe the project outcomes or findings that address the intellectual merit and broader impacts of the work as defined in the NSF merit review criteria.
+(a) A description of the project outcomes or findings that address the intellectual merit and broader impacts of the work as defined in the NSF merit review criteria.
 This description should be a brief (generally, two to three paragraphs) summary of the project's results that is written for the lay reader.
-PIs or co-PIs are strongly encouraged to avoid use of jargon, terms of art, or acronyms.
+Pls or co-Pls are strongly encouraged to avoid use of jargon, terms of art, or acronyms.

-b.
-NSF will automatically include all publications associated with the grant that are reported in annual and final annual project reports.
-Other products that have resulted from the grant may also be listed.
-Examples of other products include collections, data sets, software, as well as educational materials.

-c.
-Information regarding anticipated publication of project results, as well as any other information that would be of interest to the public also may be included in this section.
+- (b) NSF will automatically include all publications associated with the award that are reported in annual and final annual project reports.
+Other products that have resulted from the award may also be listed.
+Examples of other products include collections, data sets, software, as well as educational materials. - (c) Information regarding anticipated publication of project results, as well as any other information that would be of interest to the public also may be included in the project outcomes report.

-Grantees are to ensure that the report does not contain any confidential, proprietary business information; unpublished conclusions or data that might compromise the ability to publish results in the research literature; or invention disclosures that might adversely affect the patent rights or those of the organization, in a subject invention under the grant.
-The project outcomes report must not contain any personally identifiable information such as home contact information, individual demographic data or individually identifiable information such any personal contact from human research participants.
+PIs or co-PIs must ensure that the report does not contain any confidential, proprietary business information; unpublished conclusions or data that might compromise the ability to publish results in the research literature; or invention disclosures that might adversely affect the patent rights or those of the organization, in a subject invention under the award.
+The project outcomes report must not contain any personally identifiable information such as home contact information, individual demographic data or individually identifiable information collected from human research participants.